isabelleting/Eye-Exercise/README.md

 ## Roadmap of Future Improvements

-I would like to add a whole face to go with the eyes.
+I would like to create a whole face to go with the eyes.
 And give each of those features a function or movement as well.

 ## License